 - have a disability as outlined in the Disability Services Act.

 If your reversionary beneficiary is a child, they can only receive your pension as an income stream until they turn 25, at which point they must convert the remaining pension into a tax-free lump sum, unless they suffer from a disability.

 You can only nominate one person as a reversionary beneficiary.
 A valid reversionary beneficiary nomination is binding on Media Super.

 How can I nominate beneficiaries?

-You can nominate or change your other beneficiaries at any time by:
+You can change your beneficiaries at any time: